-- A Final Order can be issued for as long as the Judge determines is necessary. - The same requirements regarding a hearing and evidence apply.
-Only Chancery and County Courts can issue Final Orders. - If you are awarded temporary custody of minor children as part - If you are awarded temporary custody or minor children as part of your protection order, you must pursue a separate custody action in Chancery Court within 180 days, or your custody provisions will expire.
+- A Final Order can be issued for as long as the Judge determines is necessary. - The same requirements regarding a hearing and evidence apply. - Only Chancery and County Courts can issue Final Orders. - If you are awarded temporary custody of minor children as part of your protection order, you must pursue a separate custody action in Chancery Court within 180 days, or your custody provisions will expire.

-Is a Domestic Abuse Protection Order right for you?
+Is A Domestic Abuse Protection Order Right For You?